0xDeadcell/SyntheticAlchemy/README.md

 # SyntheticAlchemy - Video Q&A with AI
-Have an AI watch and listen to a video so you can ask questions to it!
+Have an AI watch and listen to a video for you so you can ask questions to it!

 <img src="./static/images/logo.png" alt="Logo" align="center" width="200" />

 SyntheticAlchemy is a web application that allows users to upload a video and ask questions about its content.
-It utilizes OpenCV, pydub, and Google Cloud APIs for video processing, and OpenAI's GPT-3 for generating answers to the user's questions.
-The webapp has a `process_video` function that extracts frames and audio from the uploaded video performing image recognition and text detection using the Google Cloud Vision API.
-It transcribes the audio using the Google Cloud Speech-to-Text API.
-The function processes one frame at a time and compares the text data of each frame to avoid duplicates, it stores the unique text data and audio transcripts in separate lists to avoid overuse of tokens.
+Audio is transcribed with OpenAIs Whisper, and Tesseract is used to transcribe text shown on screen in the videos.
+To prevent oversaturation of text from translating multiple frames per second, I just limited it to 1 frame per video second.

+*Note:* Currently submitting YouTube URLs are not working, but they are in the works, I just need to use a different python module or version...

+Plans:
+[x] Move from Google Cloud to self hosting for transcription services to save costs [ ] YouTube URL support (in progress)
+[ ] Redis database to store queries and transcriptions (in progress) [ ] ElevenLabs API support
+    [ ] Play back the responses to your questions with a realistic voice!
+    [ ] For videos that are sufficiently long enough support the responses to be played back with their voice [ ] Adding/storing API keys via web interface
+[ ] Speech-To-Text, to talk to your video, and have it answer you back.

 ![Example Usage](example_usage.png)

 ## Features

-- Video content analysis using Google Cloud Speech-to-Text and Vision APIs
+- Video content analysis using OpenAI Whisper, and Tesseract.
+(GPU Recommended)
 - Natural language processing for answering questions with OpenAI's GPT-3
 - Simple web interface for video uploads and question submission